XUranus/JVM/README.md

 # JVM
-this is a toy Java Virtual Machine implemented by C++
+this is a toy Java Virtual Machine implemented by C++ ,support java8 or higher

 (only support two native methods: `System.out.print()` and `System.out.println()` ,and not support `invokedynamic` yet)

 ## Build
 Require
- - linux
+ - linux/macOS
  - C++11
  - libzip